cmenseau/spring-tf-gcp/README.md

 - [x] Use 2 different service accounts for Compute Engine instance and to get read access to Artifact Registry.
 The current use of a single service account is unclear
 - [x] Display build ID in the Java App
 - [x] Reorganize the 2 Dockerfiles
+- [x] Move startup scripts of Compute instances away from metadata_startup_script with Ansible : for compute instances running the app
+- [ ] Move startup scripts of Compute instances away from metadata_startup_script with Ansible : for compute instances running the database
 - [ ] Best practices and hiding of passwords / identifiers
 - [ ] Create a cloud endpoint to make the API online : https://cloud.google.com/endpoints/docs/openapi/get-started-compute-engine-docker
 - [ ] Find a way to run the terraform command in Github Actions
 - [ ] Use Cloud Run
 - [ ] Find another way to pass DB credentials when deploying the new container (currently using env.list file)
-- [ ] See whether startup scripts of Compute instances can be moved away from metadata_startup_script
-- [ ] Related : on terraform apply : find a way to create the instance with the latest version (currently a hardcoded tag is used) ??
+- [ ] Find a way for Ansible on the instance to pull the latest git version (currently a hardcoded tag is used)

 # CI/CD pipeline with Github Actions